Home > Guides > Best acoustic guitar microphones: Capture that perfect tone

 It comes with all the necessary accessories including carrying case, pop filter, windscreen, and spider shockmount that reduces movement.

-Yes, it’s quite expensive.
+Yes, it’s expensive.
 But it sounds amazing on any source you can throw at it.
 Lead vocals?
 Check.
 Drum overheads?
 You bet!
 Electric guitars?
 No sweat.
 It’s an all-time classic and comes from good stock.
 It’s based on AKG’s highly coveted C12 – another all time classic.

 Best acoustic guitar large-diaphragm condenser microphone: Audio-Technica AT 4050